LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ## Set up an EC2 instance

 ### [1] Create an EC2 micro instance with Ubuntu and SSH into it.
-In the first step, we will use the  code in lab2 to create a EC2 instance, stored the access private key, printed out the
+In the first step, we will use the  code in lab2 to create a EC2 instance, stored the access private key, printed out the public IP address.
+Then we will SSH into the instance by providing the IP address and private key.
 ```
-# createInstance.py
+# createinstance.py
 import boto3 as bt
 import os